Zibanejad scores again, Rangers beat Stars 4-2 - WHIZ News

 Jesper Fast sent a backhand pass to Brett Howden in the left circle and he passed to Kakko in the slot for a snap shot at 7:03.
 On Kakko’s second goal, he took a loose puck at the left of the net, skated around a fallen Bishop and backhanded the puck across the goal line.

-Dallas had a 20-19 advantage in shots on goal through two periods, but New York led 4-0.
+“We’re still in a playoff spot and we can dig ourselves out of this.
+But if we don’t prepare ourselves properly day of a game, it’s not going to work,” Dallas interim coach Rick Bowness said.
+“If we’re not prepared to work and play the right way and play from our net out, then we’re going to be embarrassed like we were for 40 minutes tonight.”

-The Stars finally scored after a drought of 175:49 when Hintz put a snap shot into the upper right corner from low in the slot at 1:23.
+The Stars finally scored after a drought of 175:49 when Hintz put a snap shot into the upper right corner from low in the slot at 1:23 of the third.
 Cogliano put in the rebound of a shot by Heiskanen at 11:52.

 NOTES: Zibanejad has 12 points in his last five games to tie his career high with 74.
-Zibanejad had a six-game goal streak between Feb.
-19 and 27. … The entire Dallas team has only nine goals in the last five games. … Cogliano scored for the first time in 35 games. … The 19-year-old Kakko, the second overall pick in last year’s draft, scored his first goals in 15 games.
-He has 10 this season.
+He had a six-game goal streak between Feb.
+19 and 27. … The entire Dallas team has only nine goals in the last five games. … Cogliano scored for the first time in 35 games.

 UP NEXT